google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ```

 Note that if were to use HTTP Range request, I'd have to recreate manually a
-`Response` object as the Cache API doesn't support range responses yet.
+`Response` object as the Cache API doesn't support Range responses yet.
 Be
 mindful that calling `networkResponse.arrayBuffer()` fetches the
 whole content of the response at once into renderer memory, hence why you may
 want to use small ranges.

 For reference, here's the modified part of the code above to save HTTP Range
 requests to the video pre-cache.